Popular Teas from Around the World

 The rich and vibrant world of teas may seem a bit daunting for a beginner, with such a wide variety of flavours and aromas to choose from, as well as different growing regions, countries, climates and more to consider.

-At Tea-Direct, we source a fantastic range of quality loose leaf teas, selected from a variety of countries and growing regions.
-Our Teas of the World page can help you narrow down your choice, as well as our Tea Finder tool, but why not take a look in more detail at some of our most popular tea-growing countries.
+At Tea-Direct, we source a fantastic range of quality loose leaf teas, selected from a variety of countries and popular growing regions.
+Our Teas of the World page can help you narrow down your choice, as well as our Tea Finder tool, but why not take a look in more detail at some of our most popular teas from around the world.

 Formerly known as Ceylon, which lends its name to the popular Ceylon Orange Pekoe variety, Sri Lanka exports tea to countries worldwide, with a large amount going to the Middle East and Europe.